Twelve Days of ZAPmas - Day 9 - Automated Scanning and ATTACK mode

 Using Replacer to Insert an Authorization Header

 First, use the Request Editor to replay the login request and get a fresh Bearer token from the auth provider.
-Alternatively, it’s more complex, like a lot of SSO flows are, it may be easier to just use the browser to perform the login and get the Bearer token from the history.
+Alternatively, if it's more complex, like a lot of SSO flows are, it may be easier to just use the browser to perform the login and get the Bearer token from the history.

 Copy the Bearer token to your clipboard, as you will want to paste it momentarily.
 Next, use ZAP's Tools menu to open Replacer Options.